 Colin S. Levy – Content Aggregator & Blogger

-As you can see from Colin’s profile he’s an in-house attorney, interested in legal technology, and a fan of Roger Federer.
+As you can see from Colin’s profile on his Twitter account, he’s an in-house attorney, legal technology evangelist, and a fan of Roger Federer.

-Colin is a great aggregator of some of the best content on Twitter about technology and the practice of law.
+Colin is a great aggregator of some of the best content on Twitter about technology, legal news and the practice of law.

 His interest appears to focus on the technology that supports the work of the attorney, as opposed to the whole ecosystem of the firm.